 Modern catalytic converters are highly efficient and reduce emissions of hydrocarbons, carbon monoxide, and nitrogen oxides from the engine by 90%.

-Where is the Catalytic Converter located on an RV?
+Where is a Catalytic Converter Located on an RV?

-The catalytic converter is located underneath the motorhome and connected to the exhaust system.
+An RV’s catalytic converter location can be found underneath the motorhome and connected to the exhaust system.
 It can be found in plain sight, between the engine and the muffler.

 The catalytic converter reduces the toxic gases with a chemical reaction and a catalyst.

-The hazardous chemicals from an engine’s exhaust are converted into harmless gases, such as steam, by a catalytic converter.
-It employs a chamber called a catalyst to create the reaction.
+The hazardous chemicals from an engine’s exhaust are converted into harmless gases, like steam, by a catalytic converter.
+It uses a chamber called a catalyst to create the reaction.

-A ceramic honeycomb is enclosed in a metal shell where a mixture of platinum (Pt), palladium (Pd), and rhodium (Rh) is used to cover this honeycomb.
+The catalyst looks like a ceramic honeycomb enclosed in a metal shell.
+A mixture of platinum (Pt), palladium (Pd), and rhodium (Rh) coats this honeycomb.

 Toxic gases are blasted over the catalyst, which triggers a chemical reaction that breaks down the contaminants.
 The less-harmful gases now exit through the second output pipe, linked to an automobile’s tailpipe.